pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 ## ROUTE 3 SPLIT

-Change Options to Set before leaving the gym
+Change Options to Set before leaving the gym (if Early Mart)

+Pewter Mart (Late)
+- Change Options to Set one or two steps in
+- Buy 8 Potions

 BC1:
 - Leer + HA x2 (+ Tackle)